zc/zkdeployment/README.rst

 the node name and the type.

-Deployable objects, typically network services, have ``deploy`` sub-nodes with subnodes indicating the intent to deploy the component on a host or on all hosts with a given *role* [#role]+.
-The name of the deploy submode is a host or role indentifier.
-A deploy submode may also have an ``n`` property saying how many deployments/instances to deploy on the node.
+Deployable objects, typically network services, have ``deploy`` sub-nodes with sub-nodes indicating the intent to deploy the component on a host or on all hosts with a given *role* [#role]+.
+The name of the deploy sub-node is a host or role indentifier.
+A deploy sub-node may also have an ``n`` property saying how many deployments/instances to deploy on the node.